edouardfouche/edouardfouche.github.io/_posts/2017-03-07-Neural-based-outlier-discovery.markdown

 ![ae-outlier-training](/img/ae-outlier-training.png){:class="img-responsive"}

 Black points are the outliers, inferred from the labels.
 As we can see, they get in general a higher score than non-outliers.
 The effect is even more visible if we compare the distance before and after learning.
 Before learning, the network weights are initialized randomly.
-The network has not learned any transformation yet so it performs very bad at the reconstruction of each data points, independent of them being outliers or not.
+The network has not learned any transformation yet so it performs very poorly at the reconstruction of each data points, independent of them being outliers or not.

 ![ae-outlier-training-comp](/img/ae-outlier-training-comp.png){:class="img-responsive"}